AventusProtocolFoundation/avn-parachain/README.md

 ## Logs

 When running a node, various log messages are displayed in the output.
-Each log has a level sensitivity, such as `error`, `warning`, `info`, `debug`, or `trace` and is associated with a specific target.
+Each log has a sensitivity level, such as `error`, `warning`, `info`, `debug`, or `trace` and is associated with a specific target.

 The following CLI options can be used to configure logging:
 ```